olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 _And this almost certainly wasn't the full picture._

-For sites with large taxonomies (as was the case with us), this can evidently be a huge problem (think locations, car models or clothing based categories for instance).
+## Why is this a problem?

+The amount of possible 'infinite URL' variations that Googlebot can discover are extrapolated based on the number of categories (other other page types) within your taxonomy (think locations, car models or clothing based categories for the most extreme examples).
+The bigger the site and number of pages, the bigger the trap for crawlers to get lost in and less budget assigned to your meaningful content.

+Even on Site B (which consists of roughly 6k indexable pages), paginated links on categories led to +1million pages being crawled.

 Duplicate content hell with a fine dollop of crawl budget wastage on top.

+## Escaping the trap

-Given parameterisation wasn't featured on the affected pages, it took a while to figure out where these specific ones came from. ~~After briefly wondering if we'd been spammed,~~ I eventually discovered a handful of sites in the backlink data that were linking with (what appeared to be) custom tracking parameters, which matched those in the server logs and Search Console coverage reports.
+Turning attention to Site A again, it took a while to figure out the root cause of how these URLs came into existence in the first place. ~~After briefly wondering if we'd been spammed,~~ I eventually discovered a handful of sites in the backlink data that were linking with (what appeared to be) custom tracking parameters, which matched those in the server logs and Search Console coverage reports.

-## Escaping crawl traps
+Meanwhile on Site B, all infinite URLs included the _?ak_action=reject_mobile_ query string, which belongs to the Jetpack plugin when Mobile Theme is enabled.
+Jetpack is no longer used by this site and, like Site A, the parameters are some weird legacy stuff that Googlebot has cached.

+The exact query strings aren't wholly important, although it's handy to understand where they've come from and be sure you're dealing with parameters that aren't useful in the current version of your site (eg. faceted navigation or other means of changing content).
+Regardless, any query string will lead to the same outcome.

-In our case, Google respected noindex, but nofollow was ineffective in halting crawls (which is what you can see in the Search Console screenshot above).
-Once the infinite pages dropped from the index, disallowing the offending parameters via robots.txt proved the best solution for stopping spiders in their tracks (_"I've done my bit, goodbye"_).
+Solving the issue initially took some time.
+As mentioned before, Google respected noindex, but nofollow was ineffective.
+When pages eventually dropped from the index, blocking the offending parameters via robots.txt proved the best solution for stopping spiders in their tracks (_*walks off into the sunset*_).

-Balance restored, but the root of the problem still isn't solved.

-There's no single fix solution here.
-If parameterisation _is_ an intended feature on your site then locating relative links leading to endless URL generation should be fairly easy.
-Site crawl data should also help you get an accurate read on the scale of the issue.

-In cases where it _isn't_ utilised, the root cause of parameter related crawl traps won't be so obvious as parameters won't feature in your internal linking.
-If you've discovered increased crawls to unknown parameter URL variants, it's certainly worth checking your backlinks for sites that may have implemented their own custom tracking.

-Whether intended or otherwise, it should be possible to work from the root URL of your problematic parameters (eg. [https://website.com/category/?random_parameter=wtf](https://website.com/category/?random_parameter=wtf "https://website.com/category/?random_parameter=wtf")) to understand where relative links have been erroneously coded in the navigation.
+Balance restored, but the crucial bit in all this is understanding where coding bugs exist within your site's architecture, and fixing it.

 Hopefully this has proved interesting/useful for someone.
+Otherwise, feel free to humblebrag if you've discovered infinite page crawls beyond the billions.
 Thanks for reading.